 The judge plays a green apple card with an adjective written on it.
 The other players choose one of their nouns to go with the adjective.
-The result can be serious or funny, but the goal is for players to read the judge and win the green adjective card.
+The result can be serious or funny, but the goal is for players to guess which noun card the judge will like best with that adjective card.
 Players aren’t allowed to tell which card belongs to whom.
 There’s also a junior version of this game, which allows younger kids or teens with limited vocabulary to play.

 This game is played in teams of two and is similar to charades.
 Each team has a deck of 40 cards that name famous people.
 One player gives clues to get his teammate to guess the person on the card.

 Here’s where critical thinking comes in: In each round of play, there are increasingly tougher restrictions on the clues players can give.
 In Round 1, players can say anything.
 In Round 2, players are allowed to use only one word to describe each person.
 In Round 3, players can only act out clues.